mikerabat/DelphiFido2/README.md

 fidotest.com which with a bit of change in the hosts file points to localhost.

-The project is based on Delphi 2010 and also tested with Delphi 10.4.2 - due to the use of some generics it is also not compatible with older versions.
+The project is based on Delphi 2010 and also tested with Delphi 10.4.2 - due to the use of some generics it is not compatible with older versions.

 There are external dependency on SuperObject used to decode and encode JSON.
 Download and install it from https://github.com/hgourvest/superobject